top of page

 Said whispering behind the back of his hand and looking flustered, “I need a, you know, erm, uh, erm, a number 2”.

-These are some of the examples I hear daily from my clients who have IBS.
 The language we use can affect our physical health and our emotional well-being.
 In this article, I’m going to present 3 reasons you need to watch your language if you have IBS.
 How literally talking sh*t is actually stopping you from recovering from IBS.
 And I’ll offer some ideas on how to mind your language to improve your IBS.

-First I want to be clear on what IBS is, and isn’t.
+First I want to be clear on what IBS is and isn’t.

-On their website the NHS state that...
+On their website the NHS states that...

 • Irritable bowel syndrome (IBS) is a common condition that affects the digestive system.